Table of contents

 What is a help desk?

 A help desk is a business department that uses software to handle customer or employee requests, especially technical issues.
 IT help desks specialize in resolving one-off technical incidents — like software glitches, connection problems, or system crashes.
 This process of analyzing a service issue, finding a fix, and applying it is called incident management.
+Therefore, enrolling in an ITIL foundation certification course can provide professionals with valuable skills for optimizing incident management processes.

 Companies started using help desks in the 80s to troubleshoot IT problems, so they’re seen as reactive instead of proactive.
 Some even consider help desks outdated.